Skip to main content

 This command makes your API key available in your shell session.

 The export command is a bash command that sets an environment variable.
-We're setting the variable name TABS_API_KEY, which is what our code examples will look for throughout this guide.
-You'll need to replace "your-api-key-here" with the actual API key you received from TABS.
+We're setting the variable name TABSTACK_API_KEY, which is what our code examples will look for throughout this guide.
+You'll need to replace "your-api-key-here" with the actual API key you received from Tabstack.

 How to Run: